Vendhu Thanindhathu Kaadu: Plot

-The next morning, Chermadurai is found dead in his room, having committed suicide.
+The following morning, Chermadurai is found dead in his room, having committed suicide.
 Instead of posting the letter, Muthu goes to the address mentioned in it, to Mumbai, where he takes up work in a parotta store owned by Esakki and starts earning money for his struggling family.
 During this time, another worker named Saravanan helps Muthu adjust to Mumbai.
-Muthu also falls in love with Paavai, who works in a garment shop opposite the store.
-Muthu and a bunch of the parotta store workers go to a movie where a scuffle ends up with Maasanam, one of the workers, shooting at the sky.
+Muthu also falls in love with an older woman, Paavai, who works in a garment shop opposite the store.
+Muthu and a bunch of the parotta store workers go to a movie where a scuffle ends with Maasanam, one of the workers, shooting at the sky.
 Maasanam and Arunjunai, another worker, go to murder a man, but they end up getting killed.
-Muthu learns from Saravanan that Esakki is working for Senthooran, who in turn works for Karukkavel "Kaarji", a gangster from Tirunelveli.
+Muthu learns from Saravanan that Esakki works for Senthooran, who works for Karukkavel "Kaarji", a gangster from Tirunelveli.

-Kaarji's main rival is a Malayali gangster named Kutty Krishnan Nair "Kutty Bhai" whose gang is constantly at odds with Kaarji's.
+Kaarji's main rival is a Malayali gangster named Kutty Krishnan Nair, "Kutty Bhai", whose gang is constantly at odds with Kaarji's.
 Muthu also learns that Chermadurai used to work for Kaarji.
-When Kaarji and Kutty Bhai had a fallout, Kutty Bhai arranged an attack on him at a temple where Kaarji escaped and assumed Chermadurai to be a mole for Kutty Bhai since he had left for his hometown at the time.
+When Kaarji and Kutty Bhai had a fallout, Kutty Bhai arranged an attack on him at a temple, where Kaarji escaped and assumed Chermadurai to be a mole for Kutty Bhai since he had left for his hometown at the time.
 Unable to prove his innocence, Chermadurai took his own life.
-Realizing this, Muthu and Sridharan, a man Kutty Bhai uses as a sex slave, decide to leave Mumbai.
-However, Sridharan is caught and Muthu is forced to kill Kutty Bhai's henchmen who attack the parotta store during the night.
+Realising this, Muthu and Sridharan, a man Kutty Bhai uses as a sex slave, decide to leave Mumbai.
+However, Sridharan gets caught, and Muthu becomes forced to kill Kutty Bhai's goons, who attack the parotta store at night.

 Muthu and the others hit back by killing Kutty Bhai's brother, which impresses Kaarji, who appoints Muthu as his bodyguard.
 Muthu starts making money, which he sends to Latchumi and Gomathi.
 Six months later, Muthu works with Kaarji as his bodyguard and becomes one of Kaarji's most trusted men.
-During what was supposed to be a meeting with an actress, Kaarji is ambushed by Kutty Bhai's men but Muthu fends them off and saves Kaarji.
+During what was supposed to be a meeting with an actress, Kutty Bhai's men ambush Kaarji, but Muthu fends them off and saves Kaarji.
 Kaarji orders Muthu and his men to kill Kutty Bhai, but they fail.
-A meeting between Kaarji, Kutty Bhai and Rauf Bhai, the man controlling Mumbai is set up where Rauf Bhai says that if either Kaarji or Kutty Bhai dies, the other one will die as well.
-Meanwhile, Paavai meets Muthu again and despite learning about his profession, agrees to Muthu's marriage proposal and soon after, get married.
+In a meeting between Kaarji, Kutty Bhai and Rauf Bhai, someone sets up the man controlling Mumbai where Rauf Bhai says that if either Kaarji or Kutty Bhai dies, the other one will die.
+Meanwhile, Paavai meets Muthu again.
+Despite learning about his profession, they agree to Muthu's marriage proposal and soon get married.